YanSchw/SuoraEngine/README.md

 | **Particle Systems**                  | using Instanced Rendering                                                                                            |

 ## Getting Started [Windows]
+- Download the latest Engine Release on GitHub
 - Install Visual Studio 2022 and also install **Desktop Development with C++** using the Visual Studio Installer
 ![Screenshot of VS2022-Installer-Workloads](Docs/Images/VS2022-Installer-Workloads.png)
 - To create a new or open an existing Suora Project, start the Launcher in /Binaries/